savonet/book/technology.md

 enforcing limits (on clients or bandwidth), and so on.
 It also handles multiple mount points (i.e., different radios).

+### HLS

 Until recently, the streaming model as offered by Icecast was predominant, but it suffers from two main drawbacks.
 Firstly, the connection has to be kept between the client and the server which cannot be guaranteed in mobile contexts: when you connect with your smartphone, you frequently change networks or switch between wifi and 4G and the connection cannot be held during such events.
 Another issue is that the data cannot be cached as it is for web traffic, where it helps lowering the latencies and bandwidth-related costs.
-For this reason, new standards such as HLS (for HTTP Live Stream) or MPEG-DASH (for Dynamic Adaptive Streaming over HTTP) have emerged where the stream is provided as a rolling playlist of small files called segments: a playlist typically contains the last minute of audio split into segments of 2 seconds.
+For this reason, new standards such as HLS (for _HTTP Live Stream_) or MPEG-DASH (for _Dynamic Adaptive Streaming over HTTP_) have emerged where the stream is provided as a rolling playlist of small files called segments: a playlist typically contains the last minute of audio split into segments of 2 seconds.
 Moreover, the playlist can indicate, multiple versions of the stream with various formats and encoding qualities, so that the client can switch to a lower bitrate if the connection becomes bad (this is called _adaptative_ streaming).
 Here, the files are downloaded one by one, and are served by an usual HTTP server, so that it is more robust and scales better than Icecast serving.
 Our guess is that such formats will take over audio distribution in the near future, and Liquidsoap already has support for HLS.

+### Other platforms

 Finally, we would like to mention that, nowadays, streaming is more and more being delegated to big online platforms, such as Youtube, because of their ease of use (both in terms of setup and of user experience).
 Liquidsoap also has support to stream to those platforms.

-Audio sources
+Audio sources {#sec:audio-sources}
 -------------

 In order to make a radio, one has to start with a primary source of audio.
 We